rodolphe37/my-awesome-custom-alert/README.md

   const ErrorAlert = () => (
     <CustomAlertComponent
       error
+      // If you dont write title props, the default text is chosed. title="OUPS, Not working..."
+      // If you dont write colorTitle props, the default color is chosed. colorTitle="#000"
       errorMessage="oh no, something went wrong."
       // If you dont want custom background color, just remove this line below, the default color will be chosed. customStyleColor="red" // Background value for the modal (ex: HEX, rgba, hsl, gradient, etc...)